|

 governing body of the church.

 Clerk and b.
-The clerk
+The clerk of the session shall

-of the session shall Stated Clerk be an elder elected by the session of
+Stated Clerk be an elder elected by the session

-for such term as it may determine.
-Congregations The clerk of each respective and
+of for such term as it may determine.

-Presbytery, each respective Sub-Synod Governing and each of the
+Governing and each of the Primary Synods (Auburn

-Westminster), and the General
+Bodies and Westminster), and of the General

 Assembly shall be called Stated